AyoCodess/ayocodess/README.md

 ### Currently working on...

-[@ The Honeymoon App](https://thehoneymoonapp.com) - Democratizing the science-backed formula for lasting love, making it accessible to couples worldwide.
+[@ HoneyRoots](https://honeyroots.io) - Democratizing the science-backed formula for lasting love, making it accessible to couples worldwide.

 ### About Me

-I’m a full-stack typescript developer, Co-founder of [The Honeymoon App](https://thehoneymoonapp.comp and Charity Co-founder of [stopholdingback](https://stopholdingback.org)
+I’m a full-stack typescript developer, Co-founder of [HoneyRoots](https://honeyroots.io) and Charity Co-founder of [stopholdingback](https://stopholdingback.org)

 Most recently I've planned and built cross-platform systems at WP Tech, Sweden.